Saturday, July 4, 2026

 I recall ending the Switch version of Fate/Stay Night Remastered with a strong feeling of emptiness.
 Heaven's Feel route was a doozy!
 Do I think Shirou and Sakura belong together?
 I get the appeal, but if I were Shirou, loving the person who threatened to wipe out my entire town and to swallow her sister into eternal damnation wouldn't be my first choice.
 Anyway, I jumped into Hollow/Ataraxia because of a sunk-cost fallacy: why not continue feeling strangely empty and anxious if it means I find out what happens after the Holy Grail War?

 The good news: There's a lot of wit and humor to the strange world our characters occupy.
 The servants are still around.
 Rider gets a lot of screen time for anyone who likes her; I've come around now that she's an enticing yet menacing recluse who reads all day.
 The other characters seem to grow jealous of this Shirou x Rider pairing.
-(This explains a lot of the, ahem, pornographic fan art I've seen.)
+(This explains a lot of the fan art I've seen.)

 The bad news: not enough Tohsaka.
 She's at the Mage Association abroad, but our central cast talks about her with apprehension, as if she'll appear and crush them with her oppressive attitude.